Code-Fellows-LGMJRSTBDS/inHabit/README.md

-# inHabit-team inHabit team project repoCode201d93
+# inHabit-team inHabit team project repo Code201d93

 inHabit is a daily habit tracker/checklist app
 Being a modern day human with many esposibilities it is hard to keep mental track of everything that needs to be done day in and day out both professionally and at a personal level.
 That is why we created inHatbit!